gcallah/BookReviews/mitchell.md

 full embrace to realize the problem with statements like this one.

+Mitchell also misinterprets a contention of Madison’s.
+He first notes that "Madison continues by suggesting that unstable laws create an advantage for the 'moneyed few' over the 'industrious and uninformed mass of the people.'"
+Madison goes on to explain that this is because those with money and financial savvy can pay close attention to how the laws will affect relative prices and thus gain by speculation, a pastime not available to, say, a farmer preoccupied with his crops and herds.
+Mitchell then sums up Madison’s argument: “In other words, laws that create an advantage for the wealthy and disadvantage the poor are unjust and are a sign of public instability” (50).
+Mitchell's contention that laws which deliberately favor the rich are unjust and will create instability is certainly true, but it is **not** what Madison was saying.
+Rather, Madison was pointing out that rapidly fluctuating laws, whatever their supposed intention, in fact will favor the wealthy, since the rich have the time and resources to carefully track those changes in the law.
+(Think of how large corporations today favor complex and ever-changing regulations and tax codes, which their smaller competitors find difficult to navigate.)

 Mitchell quotes Mises: "if workers... 'changed their locations and occupations according to the requirements of the labor market, they could eventually find work.'"
 (86)